COVID-19 Vaccinations & Testing

 Who is currently eligible for COVID-19 vaccination?

-In Wisconsin, vaccines are currently available for people 12 years and older.
-Everyone should talk to their doctor about getting vaccinated.
+Vaccines are currently available for people age 12 and older.
+Everyone who is eligible should talk to their doctor about getting vaccinated.

 How many shots do I need?

-The number of doses you require depends on the vaccine type.
-The Moderna vaccines requires two doses.
-The second dose must be taken four weeks after the first and must be from the same brand.
-You are considered fully vaccinated two weeks after your second shot.
+Both Moderna and Pfizer require two doses to be considered fully vaccinated.
+You are considered fully vaccinated two weeks after receiving your second shot.
 If it has been less than two weeks since your shot, or if you still need to get your second shot, you are NOT fully protected.
 Keep taking all prevention steps until you are fully vaccinated (two weeks after your final shot).

 Can I get COVID-19 from the vaccine?